underware-gg/endlessquest/AI/Prompts/Metadata-Generation.md

 		"earth": {"name":"The Macbeth Mode Club", "description": "An undererground comedy club that exclusively performs comedic interpretations of Shakespeare's Macbeth that are so funny... they might just kill you"}, "air": {"name":"The Ill E-quip Show", "description": "An online channel that televises bad jokes 24x7"}
 	},
+    "realm_gems": {
+        "silver": { "label": "quest", "behaviour": "A friendly NPC who needs help" }, "gold": { "label": "mystery", "behaviour": "An empty room that presents a mystery or challenge" }, "sapphire": { "label": "fight", "behaviour": "A monster NPC who is hostile" }, "emerald": { "label": "trickster", "behaviour": "A trickster NPC who is deceptive" }, "ruby": { "label": "trial", "behaviour": "A grand mythical beast who tests if the player is worthy" }, "diamond": { "label": "artefact", "behaviour": "A magical artifact" }, "ethernite": { "label": "ruler", "behaviour": "A challenging encounter with the powerful ruler of this realm which cannot be passed without the realm treasure" }, "kao": { "label": "treasure", "behaviour": "A challenging and unpredictable encounter with the guardian of the world treasure" }
+    },
 	"realm_art_prompts": {
 		"realm_suffix": "fantasy heavy metal art, grainy polaroid, retro album cover", "chamber_prefix": "A grainy old photo of an empty rock venue",